Architectural Innovation in Assisted Living Design: ALFA Winners

 Read more about the ALFA Senior Living by Design Awards, where hotel amenities and indoor/outdoor living figure prominently in the independent living, assisted living and memory care merits.

 Which of these senior living communities stand out to you or a loved one?
 Share your thoughts with us in the comments below.

 Incoming search terms:

-- senior living design companies
+- senior living design